kamranraz28/kamranraz28/README.md

 ### Hello!
 I'm Md.
 Kamran Hosan

-- 🔭 I’m currently working on PHP Development, Laravel Development, Backend Development.
-- 👯 I’m looking forward to get an opportunity to learn and work as a PHP Laravel Developer.
+- 🔭 A software Developer with expertise in PHP, Laravel and Restful API
-- 💬 Ask me about PHP and Laravel.
+- 💬 Ask me about PHP, Laravel and API.
 - ⚡ Fun fact: I'm a Sports Lover.